rapid7/insightconnect-plugins/plugins/active_directory_ldap/help.md

 # Version History

+* 9.0.2 - Updated the SDK to the latest version to address memory usage issues
 * 9.0.1 - Fix problem where some ASCII characters were not escaped properly
 * 9.0.0 - Action: `Disable User` & `Enable User` - Rename title of actions from `Disable` & `Enable` to `Disable Users` & `Enable Users` on the front-end.
 * 8.0.0 - Update actions Enable Users and Enable Users to add outputs Completed and Failed and remove output All Operations Succeeded